siliunobi/siliunobi.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our demo paper "IsoVista: Black-box Checking Database Isolation Guarantees" was accepted at VLDB 2024.
+Our  paper "IsoVista: Black-box Checking Database Isolation Guarantees" was accepted at VLDB 2024.